protocol/filecoin-mecha-twin/README.md

 # Filecoin Mechanical Twin

-Deterministic model for the Filecoin Economy
+Mechanistic model for the Filecoin Economy